Skip to main content

 The Steps

-2. When going through the New Property wizard, the property type you choose will not matter.
+2. When going through the New Property wizard, the property type you choose doesn't matter.
 You do need to enter an address, so it is recommended that you use your business address.
 You will need to associate a bank account with the property, but you do not need to set ownership.

 3. Click Finish at the end of the wizard.